amit-sides/Updater/Updater/README.md

 ## Setup

-1. Install python 3, if you don't have it already
+1. Install python 3 and pip, if you don't have it already.

 2. TODO: Install Build Tools?